saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 ### Step 1: Make the authorization call

-As first step we need to make the call to retrive the token.
+First, make the call to retrieve the token.

 To get the token, make a `POST` call to the authorization server.